 The representatives of our contemporary Eloi are off on their annual jolly to Davos this month.
 They would do well to take the time to consider the reasons why their neoliberal fantasy failed.
 They might then want to listen to a broader spectrum of views and opinion than the usual narrow band of failed neoclassical economists and neocon strategists.

 At the end of Well’s story, the Eloi cannot be roused to fight for their own survival.
-The time traveller is obliged to return to his own time leaving the Eloi to their fate.
+The time traveller is obliged to return to his own time, leaving the Eloi to their fate.
 One cannot help but wonder if our own version of the Eloi will share a similar outcome as our Morlock masses march into the darkness at the end of neoliberalism to devour them all.
-For the moment, the are paralysed in the face of the relatively minor and benign crises of Brexit and Trump’s presidency.
+For the moment, they are paralysed in the face of the relatively minor and benign crises of Brexit and Trump’s presidency.
 One can only wonder how they will (fail to) respond when the true underlying crises of our age – economic collapse, resource depletion and environmental destruction – grow so great that we can no longer ignore them.

 As you made it to the end…